Filters

 English

-Henry Fessler is a Pulmonary Medicine provider in Baltimore, Maryland.
+Dr. Fessler is a specialist in Pulmonary and Critical Care Medicine.
+He is an expert in the diagnosis and management of acute respiratory failure, including asthma, pneumonia, C.O.P.D., neuromuscular diseases, and the acute respiratory distress syndrome.
+He also has extensive experience in the management of other life-threatening conditions such as gastrointestinal bleeding, pulmonary embolism, diabetic ketoacidosis and hyperosmolar states, and shock.
 Dr. Fessler is rated as an Advanced provider by MediFind in the treatment of Cystic Fibrosis.
 His top areas of expertise are Secondary Immunodeficiency (SID), Cystic Fibrosis, Acute Interstitial Pneumonia, and Interstitial Lung Disease.
-Dr. Fessler is currently accepting new patients.

 Advanced in Cystic Fibrosis